Tips & Hints

 What you will need

-Essential packing items, various size boxes, white packing paper, tissue paper, black marker, tape and tape dispenser, box cutter knife, bubble wrap, mattress protector bags
+Essential packing items, various size boxes, white packing paper, tissue paper, black marker, tape and tape dispenser, box cutter knife, bubble wrap, mattress protector bags and lounge suite protectors.

 It’s a good idea to use a couple of different size boxes, smaller stronger boxes for packing heavy items, larger boxes for packing lighter bulky items, remember if the boxes are all different sizes they won’t stack well into your storage unit, if they’re all the same size you can stack them neatly and efficiently like a block wall.

-You can often ask for free boxes from department stores, they have a recycle bin for their boxes,
+You can often ask for free boxes from department stores, they have a recycle bin for their boxes, its important to pick boxes that are the same size.
+You can reuse second hand boxes that are destined to be recycled, remember it’s environmentally friendly to recycle your cardboard boxes once you’ve finished with them.

 A good estimate on how many boxes you’ll need is for an apartment or small flat you will need between 30 to 50 boxes, or for a medium 3 to 4 bedroom home you will need between 50 to 80 boxes